seqfu/bam-readcount/BUILD.md

     /bam-readcount

 and starting in that directory.
-Then, follow the build instructions above.
+Then follow the build instructions above.